tbaraza/card-triage/README.md

 The goal is for all of us to learn from each others.

 ## Share with us
-If you are using a private repository on GitHub, add us as a collaborator (`buenjybar`, `baptooo` and `ArthurFoucher`) so we can read your code.
+If you are using a private repository on GitHub, add us as a collaborator (`buenjybar` and `baptooo`) so we can read your code.

 Otherwise share us your code in a zip file ( using this `git archive --format zip --output /full/path/to/zipfile.zip master` )

 ## And of course HAVE FUN!!